 - 2. Sixteen (16) such minimum days shall include only individual teacher planning and preparation.
-On four of these days, as calendered by the District annually, the individual teacher and planning and preparation will occur on campus. - 3.
-The Leadership Team and administrator at each site will meet at least twice annually to develop, implement, and evaluate the local school planning meetings. - Teachers in grade Transitional Kindergarten, Kindergarten and 1, 2, & 3 will N. receive the following to be used in preparation of their report cards: the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the first reporting period.
-Teachers in grades 4, 5, & 6 will receive the following to be used for the preparation of report cards: the choice of two (2) substitute days, or a stipend equal to the cost of a substitute, for the first reporting period and the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the second reporting period.
-Teachers responsible for issuing progress reports for Special Education shall receive the choice of two (2) substitute days, or a stipend equal to the cost of substitute, for the first reporting period and the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the second reporting period.
+On four of these days, as calendared by the District annually, the individual teacher and planning and preparation will occur on campus. - 3.
+The Leadership Team and administrator at each site will meet at least twice annually to develop, implement, and evaluate the local school planning meetings. - Teachers in grades Transitional Kindergarten, Kindergarten and 1, 2, & 3 will N. receive the following to be used in the preparation of their report cards: the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the first reporting period, and the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the second reporting period.
+Teachers in grades 4, 5, & 6 will receive the following to be used for the preparation of report cards: the choice of two (2) substitute days or a stipend equal to the cost of a substitute for the first reporting period and the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the second reporting period.
+Teachers responsible for issuing progress reports for Special Education shall receive the choice of two (2) substitute days, or a stipend equal to the cost of a substitute, for the first reporting period and the choice of one (1) substitute day, or a stipend equal to the cost of a substitute, for the second reporting period.
 Each year, teachers will notify their site principal in writing, in advance of each parent conference/reporting period, as to their choice of a substitute or stipend.
 Substitute days for this purpose will be scheduled by the District and must be used ten (10) days prior to and/or during the District designated reporting period and are not cumulative.
 If, through no fault of the District or the teacher, a substitute teacher is not available to cover for a scheduled substitute day, then the teacher will receive a stipend equal to the cost of the substitute.
 The teacher must first report to work and after a substitute has arrived, the teacher has the option to work on or off campus in a confidential, non-public setting.